ibm-cloud-docs/BlockStorage/replication.md

 Before you can replicate, you must create a snapshot schedule.
 The option to **Order Replica** does not appear unless this condition is met.
 {: important}

-## Determining the remote data center for my replicated storage volume in the UI
+## Determining the remote data center for my replicated storage volume in the console
 {: #determinereplocationUI}
 {: ui}